niplav/site/range_and_forecasting_accuracy.md

 #### Exponential Curve-Fit

-We can now perform a very similar analysis, just using exponential fits.
+We can now perform a similar analysis, just using exponential fits.
 Here, for some reason, we don't run into problems with inscrutable errors:

 	within_exp_fits_met=[spo.curve_fit(shift_exp, e[0], e[1], bounds=([0], [1])) for e in wmetqbrier]